-Skin problems in White French Bulldogs
+White French Bulldogs Skin problems

 Just as fair skin people can burn more easily in the sun, so can white French Bulldogs.
 This means it is imperative to limit the amount of time they spend in direct sunlight to prevent sunburn and the possibility of skin cancer developing.

 French Bulldogs, those with white coats included, can develop a number of eye conditions.
 These include cataracts, cherry eye, dry eye, and corneal ulcers.

 Progressive Retinal Atrophy (PRA) is a hereditary condition that causes blindness in French Bulldogs.
 It is thought that white French Bulldogs are more prone to this condition.

 The range of white French Bulldog coat patterns and markings

 French Bulldogs can have white fur in their coats for three reasons: